edogola4/edogola4/README.md

 - 🌍 Based in **Nairobi, Kenya**.

-- :telescope: I'm a software engineer tranee at Somakodi School.
+- :telescope: I'm a software engineer trainee at Somakodi School.

 - 🧑‍💼: Previously a software engineer intern at REAL BIZ DIGITAL.